goatslacker/dune/README.md

     assert.equal(exports, 'hello');

 NOTE!
-If using require in your code, you will need to pass in the directory where the code should 'live'.
+If using node's `require()` in your code, you will need to pass in the full path where the code would theoretically be present at.
 Example:

     var assert = require('assert');
     var path = require('path');

     var exports = dune.string(
       'module.exports = require("./myfile.js")',
-      path.join(__dirname, 'testfile')
+      path.join(__dirname, 'test.vm')
     );

     assert.equal(exports, 'hello');

+Important: by default `Dune` will not pass in the `process` Object when running scripts in a separate context.

+Passing in `process` allows the scripts to prematurely exit your program.
+You can pass it in explicitly.

 ## License